hoophq/terraform-provider-hoop/docs/resources/plugin_connection.md

   config        = ["ops/"]
 }

-# when webhooks are configured, sends events when interacting with this connection
+# it will send events when interacting with this connection
 resource "hoop_plugin_connection" "webhooks" {
   plugin_name   = "webhooks"
   connection_id = "5001a4a4-9cba-4f2a-9147-d763cd070e0a"